wichops/bevy_retro_racing/README.md

 # Brick Game Car Racing
-A clone of the classic Brick Game car racing game clone made in Bevy.
+A clone of the classic Brick Game car racing clone made in Bevy.
 I made this project to test out Bevy's framework.
 Enforce my Rust language learning and do some game development just for fun!

 ###  Current gameplay gif